-- operators are responsible to obtain a criminal record check/vulnerable sector check from the local police agency; - some police agencies require a letter requesting a criminal record check/vulnerable sector check be completed.
-In the case of an operator or new applicant this can be obtained from the regional office of Early Learning and Childcare, - Once the ELC home is operating, in the case where an associated person, alternate care provider or volunteer requires a check, the operator may provide the letter.
-See Appendix 19 for an example.
+- staff members are responsible to obtain a criminal record check/vulnerable sector check, from the local police agency; - some police agencies require a letter requesting a criminal record check/vulnerable sector check be completed.
+In the case of an operator or new applicant, this can be obtained from the regional office of Early Learning and Childcare.
+In the case where a staff member is requesting the check, the operator will provide the letter.
+See Appendix 19 for an example; - the completed criminal record check/vulnerable sector check is returned to the staff member who retains the original and submits for verification to the operator who will retain a copy; - the operator reviews the completed search and notes whether there was a criminal record and any relevant convictions or outstanding criminal charges.
+See Schedule B of the Licensing Regulation Early Childhood Services Act for listing of Criminal Code offences; - if a staff member is transferring from one ELC facility to another, the existing criminal record check/vulnerable sector check may still be valid.

-Operators should request their updated check with the Department of Social Development and criminal record check/vulnerable sector check four to six months prior to the expiration date of the current checks.
+Staff members should request their updated check with the Department of Social Development and criminal record check/vulnerable sector check four to six months prior to the expiration date of the current checks.